Neshri/Introspection/README.md

 ## Project Description

-AgentTree is an autonomous AI agent that uses Monte Carlo Tree Search (MCTS) to generate creative stories.
-The system employs two AI personalities - an Executor that generates new story paragraphs and a Critic that evaluates story quality - working together through the MCTS algorithm to explore and optimize narrative development.
+AgentTree is an autonomous AI agent that uses Monte Carlo Tree Search (MCTS) to generate and improve Python code.
+The system employs two AI personalities - an Executor that generates new code solutions and a Critic that evaluates code quality and functionality - working together through the MCTS algorithm to explore and optimize programming solutions.

-The agent builds stories iteratively by expanding a search tree where each node represents a story state.
-The MCTS algorithm balances exploration and exploitation to find the most promising story continuations, guided by the Critic's quality assessments.
-The system maintains persistent memory, allowing it to resume story generation across sessions.
+The agent builds code iteratively by expanding a search tree where each node represents a code state.
+The MCTS algorithm balances exploration and exploitation to find the most promising code variations, guided by actual code execution results and the Critic's quality assessments.
+The system maintains persistent memory, allowing it to resume code generation across sessions, and includes self-improvement mechanisms that learn from successful prompt patterns.

 ## Features

-- **MCTS-Powered Story Generation**: Uses Monte Carlo Tree Search to explore and optimize story development
+- **MCTS-Powered Code Generation**: Uses Monte Carlo Tree Search to explore and optimize code development
-- **Dual AI Personality System**: Executor generates new paragraphs, Critic evaluates quality on a 1-10 scale
+- **Dual AI Personality System**: Executor generates new code, Critic evaluates functionality and correctness
+- **Code Execution Testing**: Runs generated code safely to validate functionality
+- **Self-Improvement**: Learns from successful prompt patterns to improve future code generation
-- **Persistent Memory**: Saves and loads story progress between sessions
+- **Persistent Memory**: Saves and loads code progress between sessions
-- **Iterative Refinement**: Builds stories paragraph by paragraph through multiple search cycles
+- **Iterative Refinement**: Builds code through multiple search cycles with real execution feedback
-- **Ollama Integration**: Leverages local LLM models for creative writing and evaluation
+- **Ollama Integration**: Leverages local LLM models for code generation and evaluation

 ## Installation